syncfusion/xamarin.android-docs/xamarin-android/SfDataGrid/LoadMore.md

 ---
 layout: post
 title: Load More | SfDataGrid | Xamarin.Android | Syncfusion
-description: How to perform load more and it's properties and customizations in a SfDataGrid.
+description: How to perform load more and it's properties and customizations in a Xamarin.Android DataGrid (SfDataGrid).
 platform: Xamarin.Android
 control: SfDataGrid
 documentation: UG
 ---
-# Load More
+# Load More in Xamarin.Android DataGrid (SfDataGrid)

 The data grid enables the LoadMore option by setting the [SfDataGrid.AllowLoadMore](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfDataGrid.SfDataGrid.html#Syncfusion_SfDataGrid_SfDataGrid_AllowLoadMore) property to `true` and by setting the [SfDataGrid.LoadMoreCommand](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfDataGrid.SfDataGrid.html#Syncfusion_SfDataGrid_SfDataGrid_LoadMoreCommand) property.
 When the LoadMore is enabled, the control provides the option to load a subset of data to its data source at runtime using the [LoadMoreView](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfDataGrid.SfDataGrid.html#Syncfusion_SfDataGrid_SfDataGrid_LoadMoreView).